BLuFeNiX/TeleportationRunes/README.md

 > Note: You must **crouch (hold shift) to confirm** the teleportation when using a scroll.

+### Hiding Teleporters & Waypoints

+You may cover the top of a teleporter or waypoint in a layer of blocks, and it will still function normally.

 ## Configuration & Customization

 ### Cost Formula